Denver Hotel

 Unidentified

 Main Street Breckenridge, between Lincoln Avenue and Washington Avenue, looking north.
 Circa 1882-1890.
 This detailed image shows the covered portico of the Denver Hotel, with a man sitting in a chair on the wooden boardwalk.
 A dog waits nearby on the dirt street.
 Next door to the hotel stands a barbershop pole, and beyond, barely visible, is the sign for the Saddle Rock restaurant.
-Across the street (east side) are more wood frame false front businesses and Fireman's Hall with bell cupola.
+Across the street (east side) are more wood frame false front businesses and Fireman's Hall with bell tower.
 A wagon is parked in front of the Livery.

 Unidentified